andrasq/node-qbuffer/Readme.md

 Options:
 - `encoding` - the default encoding to use when writing or reading strings, as set with `setEncoding()` (default 'utf8')
 - `delimiter` - record delimiter specifier, as set with `setDelimiter` (default '\n')
+- `decoder` - an entity decoder function to apply to each record returned by getline / peekline

 ### buf.length